 Santa Monica will always shine for you and welcome guests with open arms, and we want you to make the most of your beachside vacation.
 We encourage you to plan ahead, travel responsibly, set expectations and take appropriate precautions as you explore Santa Monica and beyond.

 Responsible Travel in Santa Monica Right Now Means:

 Know When to Mask Up

 On July 17, 2021, the Los Angeles County Department of Public Health updated its guidance on mask wearing to require face masks indoors regardless of vaccination status.
-The City asks for the public’s attention and adherence to the requirement due to the spike in cases and the prevalence of the Delta variant.
+The City asks for the public’s attention and adherence to the requirement due to the spike in cases and the prevalence of variants.

 The best tool to prevent the spread of COVID-19 and to move forward with economic and social recovery is to get vaccinated.
 The free, effective, and safe vaccine is readily available in Santa Monica and throughout LA County.
 To receive your COVID-19 vaccine, visit vaccines.gov.

 Santa Monica Health Ambassadors will be conducting business outreach to ensure mask compliance.

 As of August 12, 2021, The Los Angeles County Health Officer Order has been modified to require universal masking at outdoor mega events regardless of COVID-19 vaccination status.
 Masks are required to be worn by everyone at all times except when actively eating or drinking at these events.
 Outdoor mega events are outdoor events with crowds greater than 10,000 attendees and include music or food festivals, car shows, large endurance events, marathons, parades, sporting events and concerts.

 Be Prepared to Show Proof of Vaccine Status or a Negative Test Result